-To quantify the performance difference in the ablation experiment in protocol 5, statistical analysis is required.
-Because the obtained data in our work do not uniformly follow a Gaussian distribution, Kruskal-Wallis test [23], a nonparametric method, was employed.
-For multi-compare problem, Bonferroni-Holm correction [24] was performed.
+To quantify performance differences in the ablation experiment in protocol 5, statistical analysis is required.
+Because the obtained data in our work do not follow a Gaussian distribution, the Kruskal-Wallis test [26], a non-parametric method, was employed.
+To avoid multiple comparison errors, Bonferroni-Holm correction [27] was performed.